Janarthanan-Gnanamurthy/Verizon/README.md

 3. Allow camera and microphone access when prompted
 4. Use the controls to toggle your microphone, camera, and start/stop transcription
 5. Start transcription to automatically generate AI summaries
+6. Video feeds are automatically stored in Fluvio for later playback and analysis

+## Accessing Stored Video Data

+The platform provides API endpoints to access stored video data:

+- `/rooms/{room_id}/video-data` - Retrieve stored video frames
+- `/rooms/{room_id}/transcriptions` - Retrieve stored transcriptions

+You can filter the data by timestamp range and limit the number of results.

 ## Browser Support